 If you can multi task peel and cube the potato(es) whilst keeping an eye on the leek so that it doesn’t burn, stir every so often to stop it sticking and burning.

-Add the diced potato, the salt and the milk and cook gently so that it just bubbles until the potatoes are tender.
-That is they should give no resistance when a sharp knife is inserted.
-Once cooked, stir in the sweetcorn, peas, mackerel and seafood.
+Add the diced potato, the salt and the milk and cook gently so that it just bubbles and the potatoes are tender.
+They should give no resistance when a sharp knife is inserted.
+Stir in the sweetcorn, peas, mackerel and seafood.
+Once the chowder returns to a gentle simmer season with pepper and salt if necessary.
+Careful with the both salt and pepper, try for seasoning before adding anything as you’ve already cooked the potatoes in some salt, the mackerel will also be a little salty and if you’ve used peppered mackerel this too will add pepperiness to the seasoning.

-Serve as it is or with some of your favourite bread.
-If the mixture is a little too loose, or thin for your liking once the creme fraiche has been added (which will thicken it to a certain extent, use a little cornflour in water to thicken it some more.
+If the mixture is a little too loose, or thin for your liking once the creme fraiche has been added (which will thicken it to a certain extent) use a little cornflour in water to thicken it some more.
+Serve in a low bowl or plate with some of your favourite bread which is also good for dipping and cleaning the bowl!